ktaka-ccmp/ktaka.blog.ccmp.jp/2024/Axum-Google-OAuth2-Login/Readme.en.md

 This diagram captures the flow of data and interactions at each step.

-### Route Overview and Structure
+### Route Structure

-Routes are organized to handle specific parts of the flow:
+The application defines routes to manage each step of the authentication and session flow:

 ```rust
 let app = Router::new()